ThePandaOliver/stonecutter/docs/wiki/faq.md

-# FAQ
+# Frequently asked questions
 ## Does it support Groovy/Kotlin buildscripts?
 > Using Kotlin DSL is recommended for Stonecutter projects.
-Kotlin buildscripts have better IDE integration with method completion and documentation.
+> Kotlin buildscripts have better IDE integration with method completion and documentation.
 >
-> Groovy DSL is supported, but may be more confusing to work with.
+> Groovy DSL is still supported, but may be more confusing to work with.

 ## What languages does Stonecutter work with?
 > Primarily Java and Kotlin, but in general any file format with `//` and `/* */` comment blocks.
-Comment syntax is the same for any used language.
+> Comment syntax is the same for any used language.

 ## Can I use it for projects other than Fabric mods?
 > Yes!
-Stonecutter doesn't depend on the platform you use, so it works for Forge, Neoforge, Paper and even non-modding projects.
+Stonecutter doesn't depend on the platform you use, so it works for Forge, NeoForge, Paper, and even non-modding projects.
 >
-> Examples are given for a Fabric mod to provide some real examples, but if you're using a different platform, apply the described changes to your needs.
+> Examples are given for a Fabric mod to provide some real examples,
+> but if you're using a different platform, apply the described steps to your needs.

 ## Can I bundle all built versions into one mod?
 > In theory, yes, in practice - don't.
 >
-> This is highly discouraged because it increases the filesize of the mod by `n` times the versions you have, which is a big redundancy with no benefit.
+> This is highly discouraged because it increases the filesize of the mod by `n` times the versions you have,
+> which is a big redundancy with no benefit.
-> Minecraft content websites like Modrinth and Curseforge select the correct build of the mod for the Minecraft version you need, and you can use Gradle scripts or GitHub actions to automatically publish all builds.
+> Minecraft content websites like Modrinth and Curseforge select the correct build of the mod for the Minecraft
+> version you need, and you can use Gradle scripts or GitHub actions to automatically publish all builds.
-The bundle implementation is highly dependent on the platform you use and the functionality of your mod, so if you're dedicated to doing it - you're on your own adventure.
+> The bundle implementation is highly dependent on the platform you use and the functionality of your mod, so

-## I ran `build`, but got an error, what's wrong?
-> Most likely you didn't use a chiseled build.
-Refer to the [setup guide](./guide/setup#developing-your-mod).
+> if you're dedicated to doing it - you're on your own adventure.

-## How is it better than Preprocessor?
+## How is it different to the Preprocessor?
 > There are quite a lot of improvements.
 Some key points are:
 > - Optimization: Stonecutter provides faster version switching and building.
 > - No remapping: Stonecutter doesn't remap your code when switching versions, avoiding issues Preprocessor has with it.